Japanese Mayo (Kewpie Style Mayonnaise)

 Japanese mayo is my go-to condiment for sandwiches, pasta salads, and simple vegetable dishes.
 Packed with fruity notes and infused with umami, it’s become a favorite among famous chefs (David Chang calls it “the best mayonnaise in the world”).
 Let me show you how to make it at home in less than 10 minutes!

-I have two Japanese Kewpie style mayo recipes for you today – one is made from scratch while the other uses American mayonnaise mixed with some easy-to-find ingredients.
+I have two Japanese mayo recipes for you today – one is made from scratch while the other uses ready made mayonnaise mixed with some easy-to-find ingredients.

 They are both easy to make and super delicious!